alikiki/STAT343_project/STAT343_final.md

 test = not_train[validate_idx,]
 ```

 We first fit a simple model with no interaction terms.
-We cycle the order of the covariates in order to ask whether the categorical covariates are significant when compared against the full model.
+We cycle the order of the covariates to ask whether the categorical covariates are significant when compared against the full model.

 ```r